waxbetty/Sushi-fork-1/readme.md

 ## Matsu Sushi

-A finished version of this exercise can be [viewed here](http://oit2.scps.nyu.edu/~devereld/session1/Sushi/).
+A finished version of this exercise is available [here](http://oit2.scps.nyu.edu/~devereld/session2/Sushi/).
+Be sure to test the Map link.
 Be sure to resize the browser to see the responsive features.

 In this exercise we use the contents of the Sushi folder to begin looking at layout with the following properties: